 He has devoted his entire professional life to the objective of making economics as widely available and easily understandable on as many platforms and to as many people as possible –and is having a laugh doing it.

 As a result, he co-founded the world’s only economics and stand-up comedy festival Kilkenomics – described by the FT as “simply, the best economics conference in the world”.
 He also founded Ireland’s leading literary and ideas shindig, the Dalkey Book Festival.
-In the money world, David advises Neil Woodford of the Woodford Funds with £16 billion under management.
 The WEF at Davos debased their currency profoundly by making him a Young Global Leader a few years back.

 As well as writing a weekly economics column in the Irish Times, he is active on social media and was named Ireland’s “most influential Twitter user” in 2016.
 David uses new ways to explain our economic world for example Punk Economics and a new venture with the FT, Punk FT, deploy cartoons to make economics digestible for normal, non-nerdy, punters.